 It’s worth noting that many products are a combination of these two mold remover types, which is what most homeowners will want to effectively solve the problem for good.

-One way to determine a product’s effectiveness is to check that it is EPA-registered.
-The bottle or container should be marked with an EPA registration number as proof that it has been tested and registered with the EPA as a fungicide or mildewstat.
+One way to determine a product’s effectiveness is to check that it is EPA-registered (you can search for the product on the site).
+The bottle or container should also be marked with an EPA registration number as proof that it has been tested and registered with the EPA as a fungicide or mildewstat.

 Many products work quickly to kill mold, with some fast-acting formulas requiring just one minute of treatment time.
 Others require up to 15 minutes or more.
-Whether or not the mold returns depends on how well you follow the manufacturer’s instructions for use, whether or not the product includes treatment to prevent future mold growth, and whether or not you take steps to prevent future moisture or humidity problems in damp areas.
+Whether or not the mold returns depends on how well you follow the manufacturer’s instructions for use, whether or not the product includes treatment to prevent future mold growth, and whether or not you take steps to prevent future moisture or humidity problems in damp areas, such as basements.

-When mold or mildew is outside of the home, you might look for a larger concentrate product that can be diluted to cover many square feet of siding, decking, or other materials.
+Outdoor mold or mildew may require a more concentrated product that can be diluted to cover many square feet of siding, decking, or other materials.
 Some outdoor mold removers come in bottles that are ready to be attached to your garden hose for faster, even application.

 How do mold removers work?